Nikon D3400 vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the D3400 and A6000 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D3400 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.